Abbygael Harris

 Abbygael Harris (born 18 May 2001) is an English badminton player.

 Career

 In 2022, she won her first national title at the English National Badminton Championships after winning the women's doubles with Annie Lado.

 As of 23 August 2023, she reached a doubles world ranking high (with Lado) of 66.

+In 2026, Harris won the women's doubles title with Tolman at the Polish Open.